pantheon-systems/documentation/source/_docs/terminus/plugins/create.md

 You can name the command function anything you like, but it must be a public method.
 The comment above the command is also required.
 The first line is the help text that will be displayed when you run `terminus list`.
 The `@command hello` line tells Terminus that this function is a command and that it’s name is `hello`.

-The command should now be recognized and loaded by Terminus:
+<p class="instruction">The command should now be recognized and loaded by Terminus:</p>
 <div class="copy-snippet">
 <button class="btn btn-default btn-clippy" data-clipboard-target="#terminus-hello"><img class="clippy" src="/source/docs/assets/images/clippy.svg" width="17" alt="Copy to clipboard"></button>
 <figure><pre id="terminus-hello"><code class="bash" data-lang="bash">terminus hello</code></pre></figure>